LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The system is also designed to be compatible with `Extension Modules`\ref{extension-modules}, allowing the generation of measurement data through various modules.
 This extensibility enhances the versatility of the system, accommodating diverse measurement scenarios and expanding its utility across different domains.

-To enhance the accessibility and interpretability of the recorded data, a dedicated module, MRPMagnetTypes, comes into play.
+To enhance the accessibility and interpretability of the recorded data, a dedicated module, `MRPMagnetTypes`, comes into play.
 This module is specifically designed for the storage of physical parameters pertaining to the magnets targeted for measurement.
 By centralizing this information, users can streamline the subsequent phases of evaluation and analysis, simplifying the overall process and ensuring a more efficient and insightful exploration of the collected data.

-At the end of processing, the collected data is typically exported; various functions are provided for this purpose.
+At the end of processing, the collected and modified data are typically exported; various functions are provided for this purpose.
-These are described as the following.
+This process is described in the following subchapter.

 #### Storage and Datamanagement